rcouturier/steganalysis_with_CNN_for_same_key_images/README.md

 - --network: use a pre-trained model
 - --end_test: number of the last image to test
 - --p cuda: to run on cuda (necessary with our pretrained networks)
-- -b: size of the batch (100 seems good)
+- -b: size of the batch for the training part (100 seems good),
+- --ext .jpg: if you want to use jpg images